shane0/shane0.github.io/docs/dzogchen.md

 ## emptiness

-In Buddhism, meditation on emptiness (also called "shunyata" or "the emptiness of self") is a central practice in some schools, especially the Mahayana tradition.
+In Buddhism, meditation on EMPTINESS (also called "shunyata" or "the EMPTINESS of self") is a central practice in some schools, especially the Mahayana tradition.
 This type of meditation involves contemplating the nature of reality and our own perception of it, with the goal of understanding the concept of emptiness.
-Emptiness meditation is often used as a means of reducing attachment and achieving liberation from suffering.
+EMPTINESS meditation is often used as a means of reducing attachment and achieving liberation from suffering.

-The exact methods of emptiness meditation can vary depending on the specific tradition, but some common practices include analytical meditation, in which one reflects on the emptiness of all phenomena, and calm abiding meditation, in which one maintains a stable and focused mind.
+The exact methods of EMPTINESS meditation can vary depending on the specific tradition, but some common practices include analytical meditation, in which one reflects on the EMPTINESS of all phenomena, and calm abiding meditation, in which one maintains a stable and focused mind.
 In both cases, the goal is to develop insight into the ultimate nature of reality and the interdependence of all phenomena.

-It's important to approach emptiness meditation with the guidance of a qualified teacher and to maintain a strong foundation in ethics and mindfulness practices, as this type of meditation can be challenging and may require a certain level of maturity and understanding.
+It's important to approach EMPTINESS meditation with the guidance of a qualified teacher and to maintain a strong foundation in ethics and MINDFULNESS practices, as this type of meditation can be challenging and may require a certain level of maturity and understanding.

 ## mandala